 The beauty of caves is in the simplicity.

-Water has carved these places for milenia into smooth curves and winding passageways.
+Water has carved these places for millennia into smooth curves and winding passageways.
 There is no hurry in nature.
 Just steady progress, one water molecule at a time.

 With brisk movement through the cold water, you soon make it to one of five small waterfalls you have to clamber up.
 While not difficult, they can be a challenge to anyone not familiar with some basic scrambling skills.
 However as a team and by helping one another, everyone can manage them.
-It’s the water level that makes the difference in how easy or hard it is.
+It’s the water level that makes the difference in how easy or hard the trip will be.

 The cave twists here and there.
 Its just incredible!